Wireless Network Attacks: WEP, WPA, WPA2, WPA3 and Rogue Access Points

 | WPA3-Enterprise 192-bit | GCMP-256 | 802.1X with stronger EAP | Implementation downgrade flaws |

-The takeaway for the examiner is that "WPA3" on a router admin page does not by itself mean strong.
+"WPA3" on a router admin page does not by itself indicate a hardened configuration.
 The implementation must be patched against the Dragonblood family and configured in WPA3-only (not WPA2/WPA3 transition) mode for the strongest posture.
 Patched OpenWrt and patched vendor firmware (Cisco, Aruba, Ubiquiti) have shipped Dragonblood mitigations since mid-2019.

 CERT-In's wireless advisory from late 2024 named a sustained campaign of evil-twin captive portals at Delhi, Bengaluru and Hyderabad metro stations, with credential harvests linked downstream to UPI fraud and SIM-swap requests.
 The advisory recommends disabling auto-join for public Wi-Fi, treating any captive portal that asks for OTP as hostile, and using a VPN for any session on a venue network.
 SSL stripping on plain HTTP and HSTS bypass via crafted redirects are the post-association layer; the cross-link to network attacks covers the wired-side parallels.